-When we first met Sammu and Mandy Dhaliwall earlier this year, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
-This year was especially challenging for the Dhaliwalls as they dealt with the competitive challenges of raising three kids under the age of five, while finding a way to pay off their mortgage and save for the future.
+When we first met Sammu and Mandy Dhaliwall, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family can be to a sound financial plan.
+They’re dealing with the challenges of raising three kids under the age of five while finding a way to pay off their mortgage and save for the future.

-Back in 2013, realizing their suburban Toronto home needed extensive basement renovations to create more kids’ play room, they ran up a hefty bill on their line of credit, which stood at $90,000 last spring.
-They had $350,000 still left on their mortgage and had made the decision to stay put for a few more years to be close to family.
+In 2013, realizing their suburban Toronto home needed extensive basement renovations to create more play room for the kids, they ran up a hefty bill on their line of credit, about $90,000.
+They had $350,000 left on their mortgage and had made the decision to stay put for a few more years to be close to family.

-Up until this year, Sammu had been contributing $19,000 annually towards savings earmarked for retirement.
-And then there’s the kids RESPs: They contribute $2,500 annually to each of those accounts.
+Up until this year, Sammu had been contributing $19,000 annually toward savings earmarked for retirement.
+And then there’s the kids RESPs: The Dhaliwalls contribute $2,500 annually to each of those accounts.
 But they had no emergency fund and no money in TFSAs.
 The couple felt they had a good start but really wanted to learn how to prioritize their goals and wanted reassurance that they were making the right choices.

 Consolidating debt is a no-brainer.
-With their $350,000 mortgage up for renewal last July, Sammu and Mandy found the perfect window of opportunity to make some key changes with their debt—including their $90,000 line of credit debt payments.
-“Consolidating our debt into our mortgage last summer was the best piece of financial advice we received,” says Sammu.
-“It was timely advice for us and we did exactly that.”
+When their $350,000 mortgage came up for renewal recently, Sammu and Mandy took the opportunity to make some key changes to their debt—including their $90,000 line of credit debt payments.
+“Consolidating our debt into our mortgage was the best piece of financial advice we received,” says Sammu.
+“It was timely advice for us, and we did exactly that.”

 Review life insurance regularly.
 Independent life insurance broker Lorne Marr advised the couple to beef up Sammu’s coverage from a 10-year, $1.5-million term life policy to a 20-year, $2-million term life policy, mainly because the family is young and needs extended protection.
 Marr also recommended Mandy increase her term life policy to $1 million from $500,000.
 The extra cost for upping both polices was just $120 a month.
-“We plan to put this into action in 2017,” says Mandy.
-“It will give us peace of mind.”
+“It will give us peace of mind,” says Mandy.

 It pays to ask for help.
 “A good financial planner provided us with a solution that made sense for our particular financial situation and time in life,” says Mandy.
 “We learned not to ignore our money problems because it can often make matters worse.”

 Everyone struggles at some point with paying off debt and learning to save for the future.
-Lindsay Tithcotte, a 30-year-old engineering consultant from Kamloops, B.C., was no different.
-Did she achieve her goal of financial balance over the course of 2016?
+Lindsay Tithcotte, an engineering consultant from Kamloops, B.C., was no different.
+Did she achieve her goal of financial balance?
 Let’s see how she did.

-When we first met Sammu and Mandy Dhaliwall earlier this year, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
-Did they get on track to paying off their mortgage and saving for the future throughout 2016?
+When we first met Sammu and Mandy Dhaliwall, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
+Did they get on track to paying off their mortgage and saving for the future?
 Find out here.

-Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but as of last March, they were by and large living separate financial lives.
-They didn’t share bank accounts but they did share expenses.
-Did they get on the same financial foot in 2016?
+Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but they’ve been by and large living separate financial lives.
+They don’t share bank accounts but they do share expenses.
+Did they get on the same financial foot?
 Let’s find out.

 Want to embark on your own money makeover?
 Join the Money Fit Club to curb spending, boost your earnings, lower your taxes and more!